dipaktapase/Cryptocurrency_Dashboard/README.md

 ## Features

-- User can search any Cryptocurrency.
+- Users can search for any Cryptocurrency.
-- User can select type of charts.
+- Users can select a type of chart.
 - Users can view various charts in different time frames.
 - Users can check the exchange rate of different cryptocurrencies.
-- Sidebar indicate the market cap of the cryptocurrencies in the past 24 hours.
+- The sidebar indicates the market cap of the cryptocurrencies in the past 24 hours.
-- Resposive and User-friendly
+- Responsive and User-friendly

 ## Technologies and Tools